 - Reviewing our curriculum to root out racism.

 We wish to publicly express gratitude to the late Ms. Claudia Booker for her gracious direction in the content of our statement, and her wise advice for Spinning Babies® improvements in serving all Peoples.

 Spinning Babies® Approved Trainer, Nicole Morales led the creation of this document and continues to be a leader in awareness of the diversity of cultural knowledge that enhances birth and Spinning Babies® application in the world of birth.

-Black Birth Workers may not need a form to receive a scholarship to our 1- or 2-day Spinning Babies® Workshop.
-Find out how by emailing the Approved Trainer teaching the workshop.
-See their emails.
+Black Birth Workers may not need a form to receive access (a scholarship) to our 1- or 2-day Spinning Babies® Workshop.
+Simply, find out if a seat is available by emailing the Approved Trainer teaching the workshop.
 The Approved Trainer will let you know if there is a spot available and how to get registered and continuing education credits.